vitessio/website/content/en/blog/2020-11-30-how-to-deploy-django.md

     <figcaption><div class="figure-title">User/Role Management Screen</figcaption>
 </figure>

-You may continue to build the application from this point on with an example [here](https://www.digitalocean.com/community/tutorials/how-to-build-a-weather-app-in-django).
+You may continue to build the application from this point by following this [example](https://www.digitalocean.com/community/tutorials/how-to-build-a-weather-app-in-django).

 ### Conclusion